TECHYPIG/TEER/README.md

 First download the .env file, and place it in the application root.

-Then, run these commands to start the development server:
+Then, FROM THE APPLICATION ROOT, run these commands to start the development server:

 ```bash